 During transport, her previous owners had strapped her down on her side, lying on her bruised eye and unable to move.
 She was so traumatized that she’d bitten down on her tongue.
 As a result, her tongue was swollen and she couldn’t graze or eat solid foods.
 We had to keep her going on mashed up carrots and beans mixed with water and electrolytes to gain back her energy.
 It took over a week for her to be able to graze again, two weeks until she could eat solid foods and over two months until she could walk again without a limp.
 Her eye took a few months to heal but is now perfectly fine.

 With a Little Help From a Equine Friend

 Savannah bonded with my other rescue Tsavo who was with her throughout her recovery process and helped her heal, both emotionally and physically.
 The two are now inseparable and live out their days being happy and free side by side on the backwaters.
 She’s a beautiful pony now, and has even given birth to a gorgeous healthy little colt!

 Each of our rescues has a heartbreaking story of their own.
 From being hit by cars and left abandoned and disabled to simply being abused and neglected by their previous owners.
-Every rescue has been an eye-opener.
-I like to use their stories as examples to help spread awareness on the need for equine welfare here in India.
+Every single rescue has been an eye-opener.
+So I like to use their stories as examples to help spread awareness on the need for equine welfare here in India.

 Q: How do you see this horse sanctuary evolving in India over the next few years?